pjotrp/guix-notes/README.md

 Guix](https://github.com/pjotrp/guix-notes/blob/master/INSTALL), [hacking](https://github.com/pjotrp/guix-notes/blob/master/HACKING) Guix packages with Guile and the philosophy of creating a [Ruby](https://github.com/pjotrp/guix-notes/blob/master/RUBY) environment and getting rid of RVM and the like.

 These text files are written with emacs org-mode.
+They are very readable online, but you may like to use emacs as a reader.
 I'll create HTML versions at some point.

 Enjoy,